vasa-c/pizza-test-backend/doc/pages.md

     * Logo with link to the main page
     * Currency select
     * User block
-        * Shopping cart (an icon with the count of pizzas), link to the cart page
+        * Shopping cart (an icon with the count of pizza types), link to the cart page
         * For guests
             * Login link which opens login-popup (see below)
         * For authorized